 phone: CDA #218

 Jan Chambers is a professor in the Department of Dramatic Art at UNC and a resident set and costume designer for PlayMakers Repertory Company.
-Her teaching includes set, costume and makeup design courses, as well as First Year Seminars related to theatre design and production.
-She is particularly interested in the incorporation of sensory immersion, intuitive thinking and collaboration in teaching the design process and frequently incorporates use of the UNC BeAM digital makerspaces in class projects.
-Currently she serves as the Department’s diversity liaison and represents the Division of Fine Arts on the University Faculty Council.
+She teaches set and costume design courses, as well as First Year Seminars related to theatre design and production.
+She is particularly interested in the incorporation of sensory immersion, intuitive thinking, and collaboration in teaching the design process.
+Digital technology and UNC BeAM makerspaces are often used in her class projects.

-Recent work for PlayMakers includes How I Learned to Drive, Skeleton Crew, Leaving Eden, A Christmas Carol, The Cake, The May Queen, Sweeney Todd, 4000 Miles, Vanya and Sonia and Masha and Spike, The Making of a King: Henry IV & V, A Raisin in the Sun, Red, Metamorphosis, The Tempest, Angels in America and Nicholas Nickleby, among others.
-Regional designs include: Cyrano de Bergerac, Sunday in the Park with George, Pericles (Guthrie Theatre); Asylum (Only Child Aerial Theatre at Circus Now International Contemporary Circus Exposure); Pericles, Hamlet (Folger Theatre); Pericles, Henry V(Oregon Shakespeare Festival); The Reckoning, It Had Wings, The Narrowing, Out of the Blue (Archipelago Theatre/ Cine).
+Recent work for PlayMakers includes As You Like It, Julius Caesar, Dairyland, How I Learned to Drive, Skeleton Crew, Leaving Eden, A Christmas Carol, The Cake, The May Queen, Sweeney Todd, 4000 Miles, Vanya and Sonia and Masha and Spike, The Making of a King: Henry IV & V, A Raisin in the Sun, Red, Metamorphosis, The Tempest, Angels in America and Nicholas Nickleby, among others.
+Regional designs include Cyrano de Bergerac, Sunday in the Park with George, Pericles (Guthrie Theatre); Asylum (Only Child Aerial Theatre at Circus Now International Contemporary Circus Exposure); Pericles, Hamlet (Folger Theatre); Pericles, Henry V(Oregon Shakespeare Festival); The Reckoning, It Had Wings, The Narrowing, Out of the Blue (Archipelago Theatre/ Cine).
 She is a member of the United States Institute for Theatre Technology and of United Scenic Artists, Local 829. https://janchambers.sites.oasis.unc.edu/

 In addition to her teaching and theater work, Jan is a painter and sculptor.
 She holds a BFA in Studio Art from the University of Tennessee and an MFA in Theater Design from the University of Illinois. firstname.lastname@example.org